Shravan-Chaudhary/Buzz-Bug-Manager/README.md

-# Issue Tracker
+# Bug Manager

-Issue Tracker is a web application designed to help users track and manage bugs in their applications.
+Bug Manager is a web application designed to help users track and manage bugs in their applications.
 It provides an intuitive interface for creating, updating, and managing issues, making it easier than ever to keep track of bugs and ensure they're resolved in a timely manner.

 ## Tech Stack